PLANNED GIVING TO NEW ORLEANS MUSEUM OF ART

-This society celebrates those who remember the Museum in their estate plans or make a planned gift.
+This society celebrates those who remember the museum in their estate plans or make a planned gift.
 There are no dues or fees associated with membership.
-With permission, society members are recognized in special publications and receive invitations to exclusive events at the Museum including a complimentary annual luncheon.
+With permission, society members are recognized in certain publications and receive invitations to patron previews and a special annual event.
 Most important, members of the Isaac Delgado Society know they are ensuring NOMA’s standard of excellence for future generations.
 All are welcome and qualify for membership in the Society by:

 - Designating life insurance policy proceeds to the Museum, or by donating an insurance policy